 What is Kerberoasting?

 In Kerberoasting, threat actors abuse valid Kerberos ticket granting tickets to make a request for a ticket granting service from any valid service principal name (SPN) within your Microsoft Active Directory domain.
-Such ticket granting services can be vulnerable to offline password cracking which can allow a threat actor to recover the plaintext password of the associated service account mapped by the SPN.
+Such ticket granting services can be vulnerable to offline password cracking.
+This can allow a threat actor to recover the plaintext password of the associated service account mapped by the SPN.

-To be effective though, an attacker must select a type of encryption which is susceptible to brute-force attacks; in Kerberoasting, this is almost always RC4_HMAC (0x17).
+To be effective, an attacker must select a type of encryption which is susceptible to brute-force attacks.
+In Kerberoasting, this is almost always RC4_HMAC (0x17).
 See the Kerberos (protocol) Wikipedia landing page for a broad protocol definition.

 How Often Are Kerberoast Attacks Seen in the Wild?